ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 ## Providing Node IDs

 For selection to work with Server-Side Row Model, you must provide Row ID's.
-This is done using the using the `getRowNodeId()` callback.
+This is done using the using the `getRowKey()` callback.

 Without Row ID's provided, the grid would have no way of identifying Rows across loads.
 For example if a Sort is applied after a selection is made, which resulted in the rows getting reloaded, the grid needs to identify which rows to keep selection on in the new Row order.

-When implementing `getRowNodeId()` you must ensure the rows have unique IDs across the entire data set.
+When implementing `getRowKey()` you must ensure the rows have unique IDs across the entire data set.
 This means all the groups and all leaf-level nodes must have unique IDs, even if the leaves are not part of the same group.

 ## Selecting Group Nodes